chrisliu298/cse20-python-teaching/1_installation/install_python.md

 # Installing Python

-> 1. Whenever I say Python in this tutorial, I mean Python 3.
+> Whenever I say Python in this tutorial, I mean Python 3.
 DO NOT INSTALL Python 2.

 ## Installing from python.org

-Note: Sometimes you machine comes with a pre-installed copy of Python.
+**Note**: Sometimes you machine comes with a pre-installed copy of Python.
 If that is the case, you should still install a new Python copy, because the pre-installed one might serve as a part of your operating system.

 There are various ways to install Python.
 The simplest way is to directly download the installation package matching your operating system and architecture from [python.org](https://www.python.org/), which is recommended for those who have not installed Python on their machines and want a painless installation process.
 Once you have finished, open your terminal and type `python3`.
 If you see no error message and something like below, it means your installation is successful.